nrfconnect/sdk-nrf/doc/nrf/security/tfm.rst

       address: 0x8200
       size: 0x4000

-In the above example, the ``tfm_nonsecure`` partition starts at address 0x8200, which is not aligned with the SPU requirement of 0x4000.
+In the above example, the ``tfm_nonsecure`` partition starts at address 0x8200, which is not aligned with the requirement of 0x4000.
 Since ``tfm_secure`` spans the ``mcuboot_pad`` and ``tfm`` partitions we can decrease the size of any of them by 0x200 to fix the alignment issue.
 We will decrease the size of the (optional) ``mcuboot_pad`` partition and thus the size of the ``tfm_secure`` partition as follows: